The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: The up to the existence of

-\textbf{The Dodd-Jensen's Covering Theorem for $L[U]$}.
-Let $\kappa$ be an internal measurable cardinal and let $U$ be a measure on $\kappa$ in $L[U]$.
-Because of Prikry's Theorem (see Theorem \ref{prikry} below), there always is a generic extension of $L[U]$ where $\kappa$ is still a cardinal, although of countable cofinality.
-This means that $L[U]$ cannot have a Covering Theorem as the one of $L$ or $K^{\mathsf{DJ}}$.
-However, Dodd and Jensen showed that to get a Covering Theorem for $L[U]$ just the existence of such kind of forcing extensions is to be taken into account.
+Because of Prikry's Theorem (see, e.g., \cite[Lemma 10.6]{schindler2014set}), there is always a generic extension of $L[U]$ where $\kappa$ is still a cardinal, although of countable cofinality.
+That is, $L[U]$ cannot have a Covering Theorem as the one of $L$ or $K^{\mathsf{DJ}}$, and one cannot infer a result as in the previous section just from Proposition \ref{lemma:if_kappa_below_lambda_no_coanalytic_with_the_psp}.
+However, Dodd and Jensen showed that to get a Covering Theorem for $L[U]$ just the existence of such kind of forcing extensions is to be taken into account: